 When we sing together, we are corporately singing the praises of our God.
 It’s a participatory activity.
-“Songs We Sing” is an weekly effort to help us better learn the songs we are singing as well as to gather some small insight into what we are singing.
+This “Songs We Sing” post is a weekly effort to help us better learn the songs we are singing — as well as to gather some small insight into what we are singing.
 If you’d like a copy of the songs listed, a link is provided (where available).
-For the services of December 18, 2016, Redemption bands The Reprise (Jasper) and Caleb & The Louis-Villains (Loogootee) led music and we sang:
+For the services of February 5, 2017, Redemption bands We Come Alive (in Jasper) and The Reprise (in Loogootee) led music and we sang:

 Written by Daniel Ross, 2010.
 Read Romans 8.
 That’s where most of the lyrics came from.
 Hopefully, this song helps us to understand that there is no other way to freedom except through Jesus.

 Buy “Freedom Is Found” by (Redemption outreach band) Narrow Path.

 Written by Kurt Neighbors, Daniel Ross, Andrew Kieffner and Mike Weisensteiner; 2011.
 This song was inspired by Psalm 72 and II Timothy 2 and has lyrics that focus on the goodness and might of God and how we should live in light of that truth.

 Buy “Endure” by Redemption Christian Church (feat.
 We Come Alive).

 Buy “Endure” by Narrow Path.

 Written by Dustin Kensrue, 2013.
 We worship a triune God (Father, Son, Spirit) Who is three in one.
 This song address our Triune God in each verse (Father, Son, Spirit) and helps us remember we are only saved by grace alone.

 Written by David Leonard, Jack Mooring, Leeland Mooring, Leslie Jordan, 2014.
 “Above and below me.
 Before and behind me.
 In every eye that sees me, Christ be all around me.”
 In everything we do and everywhere we go, we are the hands and feet of Jesus.